Polaroid gave her a shot. She helped revolutionize photography.

 Morse also served as chief liaison to Ansel Adams, the renowned landscape photographer.
 A principal consultant for Polaroid from 1948 until his death in 1984, Adams tested the company’s prototype cameras and film.
 He reviewed technical and design aspects of Polaroid prototypes, from the wording of instruction manuals to the tonal values of finished prints.

 The exhibition was organized by Baker Library Special Collections and Archives, with support from the de Gaspé Beaubien Family Endowment.
-Find more information and at the Baker Library website.
+This text is drawn from the exhibition catalog.
+Find more information at the Baker Library website.